 Spring is just around the corner (although for many of us, it couldn’t come soon enough).
 As the buzzing of the bees, birds, crispness of the breeze, flowers and freshly clipped trees, signal the start of a new season, chances are your house and your finances have seen better days.

 When most people think of spring cleaning, they attribute it solely to cleaning their home, but it’s also as good a time as any, to get your financial house in order.

 Before you can begin to tackle any big financial moves, like paying off debt, you need to know where you’re starting from.
 Do you really know how much debt you’re in, for example?
 Or how much money you have aside in savings?

 Gather all your documents.
 It’s important to gather and keep all your documents in one place, whether that be your trusty filing cabinet or on your computer.
 So you’re not racing around trying to find the latest bill, receipt, invoice or tax returns.

 Sort it out.
-Group all your documents in a way that make sense to you.
+Group all your documents in a way that makes sense to you.
 My filing cabinet looks something like this:

 Credit card bills (with separate folders for each)

-Home (includes all my house-related expenses such as mortgage, maintenance, etc.)
+Home (includes all my house-related expenses such as a mortgage, maintenance, etc.)